afifaniks/triagerX/README.md

 Triager X is a novel triaging framework designed to streamline the process of handling GitHub issues.
 By analyzing the title and description of a GitHub issue, and using two rankers (1) TriagerX Content-based Ranker (CBR), (2) TriagerX Interaction-based Ranker (IBR), Triager X recommends the most appropriate developers to address the issue.
 This tool can significantly reduce the time and effort needed to manage and assign issues in software projects.

-## Features
-- **Automatic Component Recommendation**: Suggests relevant components for each GitHub issue based on its content.
-- **Developer Assignment**: Identifies and recommends developers best suited to handle the issue.
-- **Efficient Issue Management**: Enhances productivity by automating the triaging process, allowing teams to focus on resolving issues rather than sorting them.

 ## Environmental Setup
 Create a new `conda` environment by executing the following command: